oszuidwest/rpi-texttv/README.md

 - **Unclutter**: A utility to hide the mouse cursor when idle, for a clean screen presentation.
 - **Openbox**: A lightweight window manager that automatically starts and manages Chromium and other display settings, ensuring a minimal graphical environment.
 - **Feh**: Used to display a fallback wallpaper in the absence of other graphical content.
-- **Chromium**: Used to display the web application in full-screen kiosk mode, concealing all browser controls and unnecessary features such as translations.
+- **Chromium**: Runs in kiosk mode to display web applications full-screen.
+For dual screen setups, two independent Chromium instances are launched with separate user data directories.
 - **RealVNC**: Provides remote desktop access to the Raspberry Pi on the default port 5900.

 ## License